Italian driver who caused death of five people including his son is jailed - NewsBreak

 Five people were injured in the crash, including Ciociola.

-Prosecutors said Ciociola had hired a white Fiat Talento nine-seater minibus to drive from Edinburgh to Inverness with his partner Concetta, his sons Lorenzo and Frederico, his friend Francesco and his partner, Frances.
+Prosecutors said that Ciociola had hired a white Fiat Talento nine-seater minibus to drive from Edinburgh to Inverness with his partner, Concetta; his two young boys, Lorenzo and Frederico; and his friend, Francesco, and his partner, Frances.

-At about 11.50pm near the Drummuir junction, he drifted into the southbound lane directly in front of Morag Smith’s orange Nissan X-Trail.
+At about 11.50pm, on the road near to the Drummuir junction, Moray , he drifted into the southbound lane directly in front of Morag Smith’s orange Nissan X-Trail.

-Ms Smith had been driving back from a line dancing club with her friends Mr Reid, Ms Collie and Ms Appleby when the crash occurred.
+Ms Smith had been driving back from a line dancing club with her friends Edward Reid, Evalyn Collie and Audrey Appleby when the crash happened.